wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FPython for Data Science, AI & Development%2FWeek 3.md

 	-
 	- ### Flashcards
 		- Which is the interval of a `range(N)` in Python?
-And for a `range(N,M)`? #flashcard id:: 634545b3-8684-4d97-ada9-2fe5434335b9
+And for a `range(N,M)`? #flashcard
 			- `range(N)` goes [0 ...
 N-1]
 			- `range(N,M)` goes [N ...
 M-1]
-		- How does `enumerate(seq)` works in Python? #flashcard id:: 634545b3-dc80-495f-af8a-1ac2958a1e97
+		- How does `enumerate(seq)` works in Python? #flashcard
 			- enumerate(sequence) returns a pair key-value (or index-elem)
 				- Example: `for index, elem in enumerate(my_list):`
 		- Instead of using a variable only for the loop, try using the index associated to the list -
 - ## Functions
 	- ### Functions
-		- When a function takes an argument beginning with an asterisk, it could have an undefined number of parameters. #flashcard id:: 634545b3-1f77-414a-bc75-ea8b0366f313
+		- When a function takes an argument beginning with an asterisk, it could have an undefined number of parameters. #spaced
 			- ```python
 			  def artist_names(*names):
 			    for name in names:
 			      print(name)

 			  ```
-		- When a function takes an argument beginning with two asterisks, it could be passed a dictionary with an undefined number of elements *key-value* #flashcard
+		- When a function takes an argument beginning with two asterisks, it could be passed a dictionary with an undefined number of elements *key-value* #spaced
-		  id:: 634545b3-fae7-45de-bf4d-acc41bec603e
 			- ```python
 			  def print_dictionary(**args):
 			    for key in args: